Amy Schumer Reveals The Gender Of First Baby With Chris Fischer

 Hey!
 We love @chancetherapper and hate to be the ones to tell him that Wendys is the only fast food chain refusing to protect farmworker women from sexual assault and rape in the fields.
 This is true.
 Please read that sentence again.
 Message for the people in charge: Instead of spicy nuggets, we want food that is harvested with dignity NOT violence.
 Please join the @fairfoodprogram and #BoycottWendys link in my bio of how you can help.
 Also we are having a boy. ????

-Adding to her list of required reading, last month, the comic showed herself getting in some parenting practice when the celebrity featured a heartwarming photo of herself cradling a newborn baby that many commenters thought was hers.
+Adding to her list of required reading, last month, the comic showed herself getting in some parenting practice when she posted a heartwarming photo of herself cradling a newborn baby that many commenters thought was hers.